Private health insurance with pre-existing conditions

 Executive General Manager – Health, Life & Energy

-Look for a policy with accident cover
+Look for a policy with additional benefits or inclusions

 Consider health insurance for rehabilitation

 Private hospital cover could be a suitable solution for those with a pre-existing condition that requires in-hospital rehabilitation after a surgery.
-If you’re able to get the surgery through the public system or fund a private surgery yourself, cover for rehabilitation could be accessed after only a two-month waiting period (regardless of pre-existing conditions).
+If you’re able to get the surgery through the public system or fund a private surgery yourself, cover for rehabilitation could be accessed after only a two-month waiting period (regardless of the pre-existing condition rule).
 This will allow those who are upgrading or new to cover (as long as they’ve served the two-month waiting period) to seek more personalised treatment or treatment in a quicker timeframe.

 Get cover for your condition as early as possible